The Young Doctors (film): No Deadly Medicine and The Final Diagnosis

 Arthur Hailey wrote a two part television play for Studio One called "No Deadly Medicine".
 It was broadcast in 1957 starring Lee J. Cobb, William Shatner and James Broderick.

 Doubleday commissioned Hailey to adapt the script into a novel, The Final Diagnosis, published in 1959.
-"The quality remains high" wrote the New York Times.
+"The quality remains high", wrote The New York Times.

 Production

-Film rights were bought by Dick Clark, then best known for Bandstand who took the project to the producing team of Laurence Turman and Steve Tillman (it was their first film together).
+Film rights were bought by Dick Clark, then best known for American Bandstand who took the project to the producing team of Laurence Turman and Steve Tillman (it was their first film together).
 Finance was obtained from United Artists.

 Jeffrey Hunter was sought for the lead.
 Phil Karlson who had just been fired off The Secret Ways agreed to direct.

 Filming started on January 9, 1961.
-Filming took two months, with studio work at the Production Centre, location work at Poughkeepsie and exteriors shot at Vassar Brothers Hospital.
+Filming took two months, with studio work at the Production Centre, location work at Poughkeepsie, New York, and exteriors shot at Vassar Brothers Hospital.
 Many of the cast were taken from the New York stage.

-The movie was made with the co operation and approval of the American Medical Association.
+The movie was made with the cooperation and approval of the American Medical Association.